LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 The next time you come to the Welcome screen, our examples should be listed in the Recent Projects, and you can click to open it directly.

-Copying and Modifying Our Example MonoDevelop Projects
+Copying and Modifying Our Example Xamarin Studio Projects
 ----------------------------------------------------------------

 We strongly encourage you not to modify our examples in place, if you want